 Should you optimize your Amazon listings for Google?

-Here are some situations when you should prioritize and focus on Google SEO for amazon listings.
+Here are some situations when you should prioritize and focus on Google SEO for Amazon listings.

-1. Niche stores: If you are a niche or microniche store on Amazon, Google SEO will be worth the money.
+- Niche stores: If you are a niche or microniche store on Amazon, Google SEO will be worth the money.
 The reason is that you can focus on your primary keyword and optimize all your listings accordingly.
 It boosts rankings.

 For instance, if you offer computers, you can optimize your whole store for the primary keyword.
 You have a great chance to rank for competitive keywords on Google.
-And if you are a microniche, for instance, you offer business laptops, you must focus on Google SEO for your Amazon listings.
+And if you are a microniche, for instance, you offer business laptops, you must focus on Google SEO for your Amazon listings. - Evergreen products: As an Amazon affiliate, I have monitored Amazon listings for years.
+I understand that some Amazon listings are evergreen; you don’t delete the listing for years.

-3. Potential customers: You might already know that Google secures 91% of the search market in the world.
+Money counters, file cabinets, furniture items like couches, and many other products are evergreen.
+You can stick with one listing for years, if not decades. - Potential customers: You might already know that Google secures 91% of the search market in the world.
 It has many times bigger audiences than Amazon, so if you want to expand your store to attract potential customers from a big marketplace.
 You can start with starting a website, or you should prioritize Google SEO for your Amazon store.

 The following example will make up your mind about it.